WarrenAdam/Tech-Blog/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description

-In this challenge, we used starter code to create routes and models for an ecommererce company.
-We used our knowledge of sequelize, MySQL and insominia to check errors and ensure routes were working correctly.
-I learned to use insomnia to create requests to the server and how to properly make models using sequelize structure.
+In this challenge, the task was ot create a tech blog website.
+IN this website we used the CRUDE operations to make posts, create users, delete posts, create comments and more.

 ## Overview